 If someone could figure out how to bottle “happiness” they would be rich beyond their wildest dreams.
 As much as happiness is natural for some, it’s not for others.
 Those fortunate enough to consider themselves generally “happy” often don’t realize that it’s a more elusive experience for others, often for reasons that make good sense related to past experiences.

-According to an article from the research-based Greater Good Science Center in Berkeley, CA., there are “6 Habits of Happiness.”
+According to an article from the Greater Good Science Center in Berkeley, CA., there are “6 Habits of Happiness.”
 They are:

 - social connections